-(c) Any Certified Water Right Examiner who fails to satisfy the Continuing Professional Development requirements in subsection (1)(a) shall be subject to suspension.
+(c) Any Certified Water Right Examiner who fails to satisfy the Continuing Professional Development requirements in subsection (1)(a) shall be subject to suspension or refusal to renew the certificate.
 Failure to satisfy the Continuing Professional Development requirements shall not be the sole basis for revocation of certificate.

-(2) Before suspending the certificate of a Water Right Examiner, the Board may allow a grace period of up to one year for a certificate holder to satisfy these Continuing Professional Development requirements.
+(2) Before suspending or refusing to renew the certificate of a Water Right Examiner, the Board shall allow a grace period of up to one year for a certificate holder who qualifies for the grace period to satisfy these Continuing Professional Development requirements.
 When a grace period is allowed under subsection (3), the certificate holder must complete all deficient Continuing Professional Development requirements and satisfy all current Continuing Professional Development requirements within the grace period.
 If the certificate holder fails to obtain all required deficient and current PDH units within the grace period, the Board shall suspend the registrant’s certificate.

 Stats.
 Implemented: ORS 672.002 - 672.325